kyma-project/busola/examples/README.md

 ## Installation

-For instructions on installing and running an example, refer to the `README.md` document of the specific example.
+To install and run an example, refer to the `README.md` document of the specific example.